rocjs/getroc/docs/QUESTIONS.md

 #### Is Roc production ready?

 Yes.
-VG is currently running products in production built with Roc.
-The first stable release of Roc was published to npm recently.
+Schibsted is currently running products in production built with Roc.

 #### Is Roc a boilerplate generator?